The rate at which new businesses have been opening is staggering, leaving customers with a plethora of available possibilities.

 4. Encourage Referrals

-Referrals meet all of these conditions, which means that it’s by no means surprising to learn that prospects referred to you by a friend or a trusted colleague have the highest chances of converting into customers.
+Referrals meet all of these conditions, which is why prospects referred to you by a friend or a trusted colleague have the highest chances of converting into customers.

 5. Take the Time to Find the Perfect Subject Line